VAWGG/cochan-1/README.md

 }
 ```

-When several channels have some value, the channel to take value from
+When several channels have some value, the channel to take the value from
 is selected randomly.